jdhawks2132/wustl-01-challenge/README.md

 ## Learning Goals

-The purpose of this webpage was to practice using best practices when it comes to semantic naming conventions and implementing DRY principles when writing css.
+The purpose of this webpage was to practice using best practices when it comes to accessibility, semantic naming conventions, and implementing DRY principles when writing css.

 ## Development Team
 - [Joshua Hawks](http://www.linkedin.com/in/joshuahawks1)